bplmaps/lmec-main-site/content/education/k12/lynch-summer-teacher-fellowship.md

 backgroundImage: ''
 description: Our fellowship program for K-12 teachers
 title: >-
-  2023 Carolyn A. Lynch Summer Teacher Fellowship: Teaching Boston Community History
+  2024 Carolyn A. Lynch Summer Teacher Fellowship: Teaching Boston Community History
 ---

-#### **Applications closed for summer 2023.
-Check back in early 2024 for the next round!**

 **Stipend:** $1000

-### **About the Fellowship**
+### About the Fellowship

-*Are you a teacher who teaches Boston history or contemporary issues in Boston?*

-*Do you engage your students in project-based learning connected to Boston neighborhoods and social justice issues?*

-*Are you interested in developing curriculum about Boston's Black history and present for your classroom?*

-*Would you like to incorporate more Boston-area maps in your classroom practice?*

-If you answered “Yes!” to any of the above questions, then join the Norman B. Leventhal Map & Education Center (LMEC) this summer as a teacher fellow.
-As a summer fellow you will:

-* Work with Map Center education staff and librarians to find compelling resources to use in your classroom from the LMEC and Boston Public Library.
-* Learn basic GIS mapmaking and other digital tools to further engage students in critical thinking about their city.
-* Adapt and create lessons to use in your classroom.
-Many of the Center’s existing [Maptivist lessons](https://www.leventhalmap.org/education/k12/maptivists/) can be adapted for use in your classroom as well as the [Atlascope tool](https://atlascope.leventhalmap.org/) for exploring change over time in Boston’s neighborhoods.
-* Use the Map Center's exhibition [Building Blocks: Boston Stories from Urban Atlases ](https://www.leventhalmap.org/digital-exhibitions/building-blocks/)as one model for uplifting underrepresented narratives in Boston's past.
+This summer the Lynch Fellows at the Leventhal Center will focus on developing meaningful resources for their students and other educators.
+Each educator will complete a project for their classroom on a specific time period or topic in Boston history, past or present.
+Educators will receive guidance from LMEC staff on relevant resources and also develop the skills to search the LMEC databases to locate future resources.
+They will also learn from and collaborate with the LMEC Education team and their fellow educators on the best methods to integrate maps into their classroom teaching.

+The 2024 Lynch Fellows will also help shape future LMEC resources for classroom teachers.
+They will work as a cohort of educators, together with LMEC Education team, to identify the essential characteristics of quality resources for classroom teachers.
+Lynch Fellows will also aide in the development of tools to assist other educators across the country in searching the Leventhal collections.
+The work of the Fellows this summer will have a significant impact on the future offerings of the Center.

+By the end of the 2024 Fellowship, Fellows will have:
+- A lesson or resource based on the LMEC collection that they can use in their classroom for the ‘24-‘25 school year
+- New and expanded skills for teaching with maps and geospatial thinking

-### **Who can apply?**
+### Eligibility

 Any K-12 teacher or library media specialist who has an interest in teaching about Boston using maps and wants to create curricula in any content discipline area.
-Special consideration will be given to educators exploring issues of social justice in some way, especially as it relates to Boston’s Black communities. *Boston Public School teachers are especially encouraged to apply*, *as are teams of two or more teachers from one school.*
+Boston Public School teachers are especially encouraged to apply, as are teams of two or more teachers from one school.

+We are especially interested in educators who have interest in the design of asynchronous digital resources for classroom teachers.

-### **Expectations**
+### Expectations

-* As a cohort, teachers will meet in person 3 times over the summer (*First meeting will be on Saturday, June 10th, 9:30 to 3:30*).
-Dates will all be in June/July/August and will be coordinated with Map Center staff.
-LMEC education staff will also schedule check-ins individually with fellows over the course of the summer.
+* As a cohort, teachers will meet in-person at the Leventhal Center three (3) times over the summer.
+Dates will be confirmed and times added when the cohort is assembled.
+The current proposed dates are:
+  * Thursday, June 27, 2024
+  * Wednesday, July 31, 2024
+  * Wednesday, August, 21, 2024
-* A final project must be completed by the end of August.
+* A final project must be completed by August 31, 2024.
 Final projects can be lessons and activities incorporating primary sources, including maps, from the collections of the Leventhal Map & Education Center and Boston Public Library as well as other resources.
-* Fellows must be willing to have their projects shared with the larger teaching community, online, and in person to other teachers as part of professional development (TBD).
+* Fellows must be willing to have elements of their final projects shared with the larger teaching community, online, and in person to other teachers as part of professional development (TBD).
+* Fellows may also be asked to share their learnings and experiences with others past the summer fellowship dates.
+This may includes requests for brief written summaries or participation in other presentations with the LMEC team.

 ### **To apply**

-#### **Deadline: Monday, May 1**
+#### **Deadline: Monday, May 20, 2024 at 12 pm ET**

-*To apply, please send:*
+*To apply, please use include the following:*

-* A current CV
+* A current CV or resume
-* A description of no more than one page stating how your current teaching connects to the areas listed above and how you envision revising and expanding your current lessons.
-If applying as a team, please submit one page as a team.
+* A brief description (1-3 sentences) on the specific time period or topic in Boston history, past or present, that you wish to focus on
+* Up to 500 words on what you are hoping to accomplish and contribute as 2024 Lynch Fellow
-* A letter of support from your school principal or department head.
+* A letter of support from your school principal or department head

-Please email all documents to: [mleblanc@leventhalmap.org](mailto:mleblanc@leventhalmap.org)

-**Don’t take our word for it!
-Our 2022 Fellows share what they liked about their time at the Map Center :**

-> _"I am thinking about utilizing maps to help students develop a sense of locality and history.
-Boston is so historically rich and maps help students connect to that history more tangibly.
-I am thinking about maps as "sources" for students to think critically about: whose story is being told?
-Whose is excluded?”_

-> _"(paid) time to think deeply and critically about new resources to use in my classroom.
-Guidance from thoughtful, experienced educators (Michelle and Lynn).
-Useful feedback from other educators about my work, so I can improve."_

-> _“Sometimes our school networks get too claustrophobic and it is so refreshing to meet other motivated educators who are working so hard (across disciplines!) to serve their students.”_

-> _“There were so many things I enjoyed about my time as a teacher fellow.
-The support from Lynn and Michelle, as well as access to materials was incredibly helpful.
-The flexibility as we developed our project in conjunction with the check ins was useful to create a project that I feel confident about using in the classroom.”_
+Note: If applying as a team, please submit as a team.

+<a href="https://tally.so/r/m67lbJ" target="_blank" class="btn btn-lg btn-primary-outline">Apply online now</a>